gerpy/rp6-install/README.md

 Based on my testing, the ```simpletex_lcd.slang``` shader performs excellently with non-integer scaling (to maximize the gameplay area).
 While the default settings aren't strictly realistic, they provide a very pleasing aesthetic.
 Since there are no built-in options to simulate the specific colorimetry of each handheld, this must be handled at the core level.
 Although dedicated shaders exist for this purpose, they would require creating a separate preset for every console.

 In the provided presets, motion blur is handled by ```response-time.slang``` to take full advantage of 120Hz displays.
 Consequently, any similar options in the core should be disabled.
-To ensure perfect pixel geometry without introducing shimmering during scrolling, I have placed ```sharp-shimmerless.slang``` at the beginning of the shader chain.

 I have created 3 primary presets:
 - [lcd-native-nolit.glsl](shaders/lcd-native-nolit.slangp) designed for consoles like the original Game Boy, which feature non-backlit reflective screens
 - [lcd-native-backlit.glsl](shaders/lcd-native-backlit.slangp) designed for consoles like the GBA (SP/Micro), which utilize backlit displays
 - [lcd-ssaa2x-backlit.glsl](shaders/lcd-ssaa2x-backlit.slangp) designed for 3D consoles like the PSP.
 This shader expects a x2 rendering from the core and downsamples to native resolution before rendering so a to antialias.

+There are shaders that alter colorimetry to match specific consoles.
+Theses shaders might ne prepened to my shaders.
+Some cores also manage palettes or color simulations.
+Either use one or the other solution, not both.

 For the backlit static parameters, use the following settings as a baseline: